 Mariejo P. Bautista is an SVP-Finance and Controller of ACEPH.
 She worked with SGV & Co. in 1987 and in various multinational manufacturing and service companies up to August 2011.
 She joined the Company in September 2011.
 She is also the Senior Vice President - Finance and Controller of PHINMA Power Generation Corporation, CIP II Power Corporation, One Subic Power Generation Corp., PHINMA RE, ACE Enexor, Inc., One Subic Oil Distribution Corp., and Palawan55 Exploration and Production Corporation.
-She obtained her

-Bachelor of Science degree in Business Administration and Accountancy from the University of the Philippines.
+She obtained her Bachelor of Science degree in Business Administration and Accountancy from the University of the Philippines.
 She is a Certified Public Accountant with a master's degree in Business Management from the Asian Institute of Management.

 Dodjie D. Lagazo was elected as Corporate Secretary and Compliance Officer of the Company on 1 July 2019.
 He is an Executive Director of AC Energy, Inc., and the Head of Legal and Regulatory of both AC Energy, Inc. and ACEPH.
 Previously, he served as Director and member of AG Counselors Corporation's Management Committee from January 2014 to July 2017.
 He is also the Assistant Corporate Secretary of Ayala Corporation, AC Energy, and ACEPH, and the Corporate Secretary of various AC Energy subsidiaries and affiliates.
 He received his undergraduate degree in Political Science from the University of the Philippines, Diliman, graduating magna cum laude.
-He then completed his Bachelor of Laws Degree in the College of Law of the University of the Philippines, Diliman.
-He is a member in good standing of the Integrated Bar of the Philippines.
+He then completed his Bachelor of Laws Degree in the College of Law of the University of the Philippines.